-Many Louisiana work injuries are covered by workers compensation insurance under the Louisiana Workers Compensation Act.
-In these cases, regardless of fault, the employer is responsible for limited payment of weekly benefits during the time the employee is medically unable to return to her position.
-The employer is also responsible for payment of related medical bills, mileage and, if necessary, certain vocational rehabilitation benefits.
+Workers’ compensation insurance covers many Louisiana work injuries under the Louisiana Workers Compensation Act.
+In these cases, regardless of fault, the employer is responsible for the limited payment of weekly benefits during the time the employee is medically unable to return to her position.
+The employer is also responsible for the payment of related medical bills, mileage, and, if necessary, certain vocational rehabilitation benefits.

 Just about every week, I speak with injured workers who are surprised when they discover how limited their benefits are under the Louisiana Workers Compensation system.
-Even a physician making $350,000 a year, who is not capable of returning to her former employment due to a work related injury sustained on this date in 2010, will receive a maximum payment of $577 per week under the Louisiana Workers Compensation Act.
-Some injured employees who earn less, may recive as little as $154 per week.
+Even a physician making $350,000 a year, who is not capable of returning to her former employment due to a work-related injury sustained on this date in 2010, will receive a maximum payment of $577 per week under the Louisiana Workers Compensation Act.
+Some injured employees who earn less may receive as little as $154 per week.

 - An injured worker is excluded from workers’ compensation coverage as an independent contractor.
 See, LA-R.S.
 23:1021(7) and LA-R.S.
 23:1061.

-- An employee of less than twelve months sustains an occupational disease and fails to prove causation of the occupational disease under the Louisiana Workers Compensation Act by an “overwhelming preponderance of the evidence” .
+- An employee of fewer than twelve months sustains an occupational disease and fails to prove causation of the occupational disease under the Louisiana Workers Compensation Act by an “overwhelming preponderance of the evidence”.
 See LA-R.S.
 23:1031.1D.

 - An employee who under the Louisiana Workers Compensation Act is unable to prove the compensability of heart-related or perivascular injuries caused by or aggravated by emotional stress at work; See, Thomas v.
 Conco Food Distributors, 702 So.2d 944, 97-426 (La.
 App.
 3 Cir.
 10/22/97).

-- An employee is the victim of an work related Intentional Act (i.e. the employer consciously desires the physical results of his act, whatever the likelihood of that result happening from his conduct or, knows that the result is substantially certain to follow from his conduct, what ever his desire may be as to that result).
+- An employee is the victim of a work-related Intentional Act (i.e. the employer consciously desires the physical results of his act, whatever the likelihood of that result happening from his conduct or, knows that the result is substantially certain to follow from his conduct, whatever his desire may be as to that result).
 See LA-R.S.
 23:1032.

 - An employee is injured as a result of engaging in horseplay at work and is therefore denied benefits under the Louisiana Workers Compensation Act.
 See, LA-R.S.
 23:1031 D.